-IMMIGRATION & CITIZENSHIP LAW • CIVIL, CRIMINAL AND FAMILY TRIALS & APPEALS • TAX LAW • PROFESSIONAL CONDUCT LAW • INDIGENOUS & ENVIRONMENTAL LAW • FARM LAW
+IMMIGRATION & CITIZENSHIP LAW • CIVIL, CRIMINAL AND FAMILY TRIALS & APPEALS • CUSTOMS & TAX LAW • PROFESSIONAL CONDUCT LAW • INDIGENOUS & ENVIRONMENTAL LAW • FARM LAW

 Gordon is the Senior Barrister and Managing Lawyer of Aubry Campbell MacLean.
 Now in his third decade of legal practice, he's successfully conducted hundreds of trials and appeals up to the level of the Supreme Court of Canada.
 He offers clients creative and effective solutions to their contentious legal challenges, both in and out of court, and advises on public law matters including immigration, Indigenous, environmental and tax law.

 He's author of three law books: The Investigator’s Legal Handbook (Thomson Carswell: 2006; 2nd ed.
 2014) and Le manuel juridique de l’enquêteur (Les éditions Yvon Blais: 2010), and co-editor of RegQuest: Regulatory Offences and Compliance Newsletter (Thomson Carswell).
 He also writes the law blog The Barrister Brief.

 Gordon provides his clients with sound and timely advocacy to enter, work, study and live in Canada, drawing on his years of experience inside the Government of Canada advising the Department of Immigration, Refugees & Citizenship Canada (IRCC), Department of Global Affairs Canada (DGAC), Canada Border Services Agency (CBSA), APEC, OECD and UN on immigration and trade issues.